wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-endpoints/includes/introduction.md

 Modern organizations deal with a great variety of endpoints, in larger numbers than ever before.
-They all require access to carry out a task, or enable users to do their daily work.
-Following the recent increase in remote working, there’s now a greater need for endpoints to have secure access from wherever, and whenever, it’s required.
+They all require access to carry out a task or enable users to do their daily work.
+Following the recent increase in remote working, there’s now a greater need for endpoints to have secure access from wherever and whenever it’s required.

 Let’s take a look at endpoints in the Zero Trust journey: